 Streaming vs Broadcasting: Types And Key Differences

-Broadcasting is the term used to characterize the distribution of content over radio and television channels to a large audience.
-Streaming uses the internet to deliver on-demand content straight to users' devices.
+Broadcasting is the term for the distribution of content over radio and television channels to a large audience.

 Key Takeaways